-Suggested Times and Places for Viewing Wildlife
+Suggestions for Viewing Wildlife

 Wildlife Viewing Ethics

 Can't visit the park in person but would still like to view some Everglades wildlife?
 View images from the Anhinga Trail webcam, which overlooks one of the most popular visitor areas in the park.
-Situated at the Royal Palm Visitor Center, the camera allows viewers to preview wildlife activity from three different vantage points.
-Viewers may catch a glimpse of birds and alligators on the move.